Devices

 An integer representing the compute capability version number calculated as 10 * major + minor.
 0 for CPU devices.

-A boolean indicating whether or not the device supports unified addressing.
+A boolean indicating whether the device supports unified addressing.
 False for CPU devices.

-A boolean indicating whether or not Warp’s version of NVRTC can directly generate CUDA binary files (cubin) for this device’s architecture.
+A boolean indicating whether Warp’s version of NVRTC can directly generate CUDA binary files (cubin) for this device’s architecture.
 False for CPU devices.

-A boolean indicating whether or not this device’s CUDA context is also the device’s primary context.
+A boolean indicating whether this device’s CUDA context is also the device’s primary context.

 A string representing the UUID of the CUDA device.
 The UUID is in the same format used by nvidia-smi -L. None for CPU devices.